ScottGeiger/FLT_GPXParser/README.md

   -t TRACK, --track TRACK
                         Specify the track name to process -v, --verbose         Verbose mode.
 Multiple -v options increase the verbosity.
+The maximum is 3 -i INCLUDE, --include INCLUDE
+                        Symbol to include.
+Use multiple -i options for additional symbols.
+Cannot be used with -x/--exclude
-The maximum is 3 -x EXCLUDE, --exclude EXCLUDE
+  -x EXCLUDE, --exclude EXCLUDE
                         Symbol to exclude.
-Use multiple -x options for additional symbol
+Use multiple -x options for additional symbols.
+Cannot be used with -i/--include

 ```

 ## TODO: